 - State legislature: 25 of 49 seats

-This story was updated on Sept.
-29 with more information about registering to vote.
+This story was updated on Nov.
+2 with more information about casting a ballot in person.
 Voting rules and procedures may change before Election Day.
 We’ll update this story if they do, so bookmark this page and check back.

 AARP is urging older Americans to ask the candidates five key questions:

 - Just over half of all older Social Security beneficiaries rely on the program for at least 50 percent of their income.
 If elected, how will you ensure that current and future Social Security benefits are not cut as part of deficit reduction?